 In the last instalment of my Build Operate Transfer blog series, I talked about the details and the challenges of the initial, Build stage.
 This time, I’d like to decipher the second phase of the model – the Operate stage.

-If you need a refresher on what BOT is, what are its benefits and why it may be an ideal partnership model for the current time, visit this first article in the series: Capability as a Service: What is the Build-Operate-Transfer Model, and Why It May Be Right for You in the 2020 Crisis?
+If you need a refresher on what BOT is, what are its benefits and why it may be an ideal partnership model for the current time, visit this first article in the series:

-What is the Operate Stage?
+What is the Operate Stage of the BOT model?

 After discussing the Build stage, let’s dive into the Operate Stage.
 What is it and what are the best ways of approaching it?